 Normally when you are deciding your content strategy and theme, you plan it accordingly the platforms you will be posting it on.
 However, in case you have kept that for the next step- then this is where you decide the platforms.

 Note that your brand doesn’t have to be on every single platform, but where the relevant audience resides and where your brand has the potential to grow.
-Take the example of AppVerticals, a custom web app development company in Dallas that promotes its services over Twitter and generates important leads as its target audience resides largely on Twitter among other platforms.
+Take the example of AppVerticals, a custom web app development company that promotes its services over Twitter and generates important leads as its target audience resides largely on Twitter among other platforms.

 Another thing you can do for your social media marketing, is to identify what is your brand power?
 Is it the impeccable photography extravaganza that you provide Instagrammers with, or perfectly executed videos, or perhaps well-written blog content?